David McGoldrick: Sheffield United

 On 24 July 2018, McGoldrick signed a one-year contract with Championship side Sheffield United after impressing manager Chris Wilder during a one-week trial period.
-On 29 September, he scored twice in a 3–2 win at Millwall and was named on the EFL team of the week.
+On the day of his signing, he played and scored for the Blades in a pre-season friendly against Inter Milan at Bramall Lane which ended 1-1.
+On 29 September, he scored twice in a 3–2 win at Millwall and was named on the EFL Team of the Week.
 On 25 January, Sheffield United announced that McGoldrick had signed a contract extension with them.
-On 22 April, he scored a brace in a 3–0 victory over Hull City at KCOM Stadium and was again named in the EFL team of the week.
+On 22 April, he scored a brace in a 3–0 victory over Hull City at KCOM Stadium and was again named in the EFL Team of the Week.
 He featured only in league matches during the 2018–19 campaign, and was named as the club's Player of the Year as his 15 goals in 44 appearances helped to secure promotion out of the Championship.

 McGoldrick suffered a long domestic goal drought in the 2019–20 season, which he ended by opening the scoring in a 2–1 win at Reading in the fifth round of the FA Cup on 3 March.
-In the league though, it was reported that Opta Sports statistics showed no Premier League player had ever managed 36 shots on target or had an expected goals rating of 6.2 without finding the net; in a positive light, "Didzy", as Sheffield United supporters called him, had made 36 tackles per game, more than any other regular Premier League forward that season.
+In the league though, it was reported that Opta Sports statistics showed no Premier League player had ever managed 36 shots on target or had an expected goals rating of 6.2 without finding the net; in a positive light, he made 36 tackles per game, more than any other regular Premier League forward that season.
 During his run he missed an open goal against Brighton & Hove Albion and had a goal against Tottenham Hotspur at White Hart Lane ruled out for offside by the video assistant referee.
 On 13 June, Sheffield United announced that McGoldrick had signed a contract extension with them.
 On 11 July, he scored his first Premier League goals with a brace in a 3–0 home win over Chelsea.